navneetkumar630zz/ocean-ui/README.md

-# Ocean-UI
+# Ocean UI
-A lightweight and awesome UI Library
+A lightweight and awesome UI Library for React app